charming-whaley/charming-whaley/README.md

-## Hi there 🏄🏻‍♂️
+## 🏄🏻‍♂️ Hi there

-I'm Fedya Katkov, an indie iOS developer with some experience in graphics development and machine learning.
-All my projects are built from the ground up, from planning and designing all the way to solving real-life problems with code ✨
+I'm Fedya Katkov, an indie iOS developer and Codewars enjoyer with some experience in graphics development and machine learning.
+All my projects are built from the ground up, from planning and designing all the way to solving real-life problems with code. ✨

-## Languages & technologies 🧑‍💻
+## 🧑‍💻 Languages & technologies

 Here are some technologies I use for every day development: